ai-evals-course/isaac-fasthtml-workshop/README.md

 There are 2 application in this repository showing introductory simple annotation apps.

-- `app/main_in_memory.py`: Best place to start to understand how things work in a simple example.
+- `fasthtml_app/main_in_memory.py`: Best place to start to understand how things work in a simple example.
 Supports only good/bad rating, stores ratings in a python dict, uses a csv file for the dataset, and lets you download the ratings in a json.
 This is intended to be a way to learn incrementally, not be the ideal app.
-- `app/main_sqlite.py`:  This is a full annotation app that uses a sqlite database.
+- `fasthtml_app/main_sqlite.py`:  This is a full annotation app that uses a sqlite database.
 While minimal it has the core features you need to get started and is an example of a great starting point for this use-case.
 This includes both rating and annotating the results.

+To run check out the [fasthtml app's readme](./fasthtml_app/README.md)

 ![Index Page](./images/index_page.png)
 ![Evaluate Page](./images/evaluate_page.png)

+## Bonus App

+There's a fastapi/react version in `fastapi_react_app` - check out the [fastapi/react app's readme](./fastapi_react_app/README.md) to run both the frontend and backend.

 ## Resources to Learn FastHTML